 An example of a composite refactoring is the Extract Superclass refactoring [Fow99].
 In its simplest form, it is composed of the previously described primitive refactorings, in addition to the Pull Up Constructor Body refactoring [Fow99].
 It works by creating an abstract superclass that the target class(es) inherits from, then by applying Pull Up Field, Pull Up Method and Pull Up Constructor Body on the members that are to be members of the new superclass.
-If there are multiple classes in play, their interfaces may need to be united with the help of some rename refactorings, before extracting the superclass.
-For an overview of the Extract Superclass refactoring, see fig. 1.1 on the facing page.
+For an overview of the Extract Superclass refactoring, see fig. 1.1 on page 11.